-The three interpolation methods used in this study are MLAD (referred to as INT-1), NR (referred to as INT-2), and inverse distance weighting (IDW; referred to as INT-3).
+- The three interpolation methods used in this study are MLAD (referred as INT-1), NR (referred as INT-2), and inverse distance weighting (IDW, referred as INT-3).
 They are described below.
-Following Eischeid et al. (2000), neighboring stations with a CC lower than 0.35 are excluded.
+Following Eischeid et al. (2000), neighboring stations with CC lower than 0.35 are excluded.
 The remaining stations are ranked from high CC to low CC.
 A maximum of four neighboring stations are used in the interpolation.

-For T{\min} and T{\max} , direct interpolation from neighboring stations to s could be biased due to the elevation differences between stations.
+For T{min} and T{max} , direct interpolation from neighboring stations to s could be biased due to the elevation differences between stations.
 Temperature data from neighboring stations are downscaled to the elevation of s based on Eq.
-(1).

-- INT-1.
-MLAD minimizes the sum of absolute errors.
-It is more robust than regression based on least squares because, while least square estimation is effective when the errors are normally distributed and independent, environmental variables, especially precipitation, often violate the assumption of normality (Eischeid et al., 2000).
+(1). - INT-1: MLAD minimizes the sum of absolute errors.
+It is more robust than regression based on least squares because while least square estimation is effective when the errors are normally distributed and independent, environmental variables, especially precipitation, often violate the assumption of normality (Eischeid et al., 306 2000).
 MLAD has been well documented with better performance in gap infilling than other interpolation methods (Eischeid et al., 1995, 2000; Kanda et al., 2018; Young, 1992).
 The formula is shown in Eq.
-(6):
+(6).

-$$X_s = c_0 + \sum{i}^{n} c_i X_i, \tag{6}$$
+$$X_s = c_0 + \sum{i}^{n} c_i X_i \tag{6}$$

-where c_i (i = 0, 1, ..., n) is regression coefficients estimated using data within a 31 d window for each DOY.
-Different d values corresponding to the same DOY could have different combinations of neighboring stations due to the limitation of observation availability.
-MLAD is performed for each combination to ensure that effective estimates are available for all days.

-- INT-2.
-NR is an interpolation method proposed by Paulhus and Kohler (1952) and modified by Young (1992).
+- where c_i (i = 0, 1, ..., n) is regression coefficients estimated using data within a 31-day window for each DOY.

+Different d corresponding to the same DOY could have different combinations of neighboring stations due to the limitation of observation availability.
+MLAD is performed for each combination to ensure that effective estimates are available for all days. - INT-2: NR is an interpolation method proposed by Paulhus and Kohler (1952) and modified by Young (1992).

 The modified version is adopted in this study, which combines information from neighboring stations by replacing $F_s^{-1}(F_i(X_i))$ with X_i in Eq.
 (3).
 The weight is calculated using Eq.
-(7):
+(7).

-$$W{i} = CC{i}^{2} \frac{N{i} - 2}{1 - CC{i}^{2}},$$ (7)
+$$W_i = CC_i^2 \frac{N_i - 2}{1 - CC_i^2} \tag{7}$$

-where N_i is the number of samples used to calculate CC_i between s and i.
-The SCC is used for precipitation, and the PCC is used for temperature.
+- where N_i is the number of samples used to calculate CC_i between s and i.
+SCC is used for precipitation and PCC is used for temperature. - INT-3: IDW is one of the most common interpolation methods.
+It is implemented similar to NR, where the inverse squared distance, as shown in Eq.
+(5), is used as the weight.

-- INT-3.
-IDW is one of the most common interpolation methods.
-It is implemented similar to NR in that the inverse squared distance, as shown in Eq.
-(5), is used as the weight. - INT-4.
-The median of INT-1, INT-2, and INT-3 is used as the estimated data.
+• INT-4: The median of INT1, INT2 and INT3 is used as the estimated data.

-Group 4: machine learning (MAL)
+320 Group 4: Machine Learning (MAL)